-In some cases, students may find it beneficial or might be encouraged to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.
-Students must obtain prior approval before using personal telecommunications or other personal electronic devices for instructional use.
-Students must also sign a user agreement that contains applicable rules for use.
-When students are not using the devices for approved instructional purposes, all devices must be turned off during the instructional day.
+Students may not be using personal telecommunications devices during the school day on our campus.
+When students are not using the devices for approved instructional purposes, all devices must be turned off and placed where the principal has instructed during the instructional day.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.